Stranding $\mathfrak{sl}_n$ webs: Strandings and binary labelings

-Next we recall some notation used to translate between strandings and binary labelings.
-For each $i=1,\ldots, n-1$ define $\vec{\lambda}_i$ to be the $n$-bit binary string with 1 in the first $i$ positions and 0 in the remaining positions.
-These are coset representatives for the fundamental weights in Lie theory, which form a basis for the quotient $\mathbb{Z}^n/I$ where $I$ is the principal ideal consisting of multiples of the constant vector.
+\begin{remark} The binary vectors $\vec{\lambda}_i$ are coset representatives for the fundamental weights in Lie theory, which form a basis for the quotient $\mathbb{Z}^n/I$ where $I$ is the principal ideal consisting of multiples of the constant vector.